PersiaML/tutorials/src/customization/index.md

 ## Model Definition

 ### Define DNN model
-For DNN model definition, you can design any model structure as you wanted.The only restriction is to set the DNN model forward function signature as below form.
+For DNN model definition, you can design any model structure as you wanted.
+The only restriction is to set the DNN model forward function signature as below form.

 ```python
 from typing import List